Connect with a certified trainer for free

 When to see a doctor

-If you’re experiencing symptoms of AC arthritis or weightlifter’s shoulder, make an appointment with an orthopedic specialist.
+If you’re experiencing symptoms of AC joint stiffness, collarbone joint pain, or acromioclavicular arthritis, make an appointment with an orthopedic specialist.
 Getting an accurate diagnosis is essential to getting the treatment you need.
 During your appointment, your doctor will examine your shoulder and look for signs of arthritis and/or osteolysis, like:

 • Pain or tenderness when pressing on the AC joint